Repair of Prolapsed Vagina (Anterior)

 After undergoing surgery you should expect slight discharge or bleeding from the vagina.
 If this becomes heavy consult your medical team for advice.

-Patients who undergo the anterior prolapse repair procedure should be able to return home after two to three days.
+Private patients who undergo the private prolapsed vagina repair procedure should be able to return home after two to three days.
 Your doctor will recommend resting for at least two weeks and give you some exercises to perform in the meantime.
 Do not have sex for six weeks or until bleeding or discharge has stopped.

 It is not recommended that you stand up for too long during recovery or that you lift heavy objects.
 You may return to work once your doctor has said that you are well enough to do so, usually after six to eight weeks.